zengm-games/json-web-streams/README.md

 - option multi: true enables all of this, and also emits multiIndex saying which row it is
 - add to options and output docs
 - add type test - multiIndex property should only be defined if multi is true
+- is multi the best name for the option? which spec is most common, could call it that?

 output jsonPath or index? or both?